jp-mess/relative-geometry-article/index.md

 # What is a geometric prior?

-**First, the briefest review of 3D computer vision**: Structure-from-motion is the most commonly used pipeline for creating 3D models from 2D images.
+**First, the briefest review of 3D computer vision:** Structure-from-motion is the most commonly used pipeline for creating 3D models from 2D images.
 In structure-from-motion, images (and their feature matches) are fed into an optimization algorithm known as Bundle Adjustment, which simultaneously estimates the positions of the cameras, as well as a 3D point cloud of all the matched pixels.
 The diagram at the top of this page depicts the entire output of a simulated Bundle Adjustment, with the estimated position of 6 cameras, as well as the reconstructed object (a red car).
 Each camera in this simulation has a focal length of 525, and an image dimension of 600x600.
 The green lines indicate the camera's viewing direction.
 Below are the 6 images that were taken by these 6 cameras, and then used to reconstruct the car in the above diagram:

 <br>